(additional comments by Sarah Jane Weaver)

 He said as a child, when he looked at little forget-me-nots, he sometimes felt like that flower — small and insignificant.
 "I wondered if I would be forgotten by my family or by my Heavenly Father."

+"You are not forgotten, sister, wherever you are and whatever the circumstances.
 "No matter how dark your days may seem, no matter how insignificant you may feel, no matter how overshadowed you think you may be, your Heavenly Father has not forgotten you.
 In fact, He loves you, with an infinite love. …

 "The love of God and the power of the restored gospel are redemptive and saving.
 If you will only allow His divine love into your life, it can dress any wound, heal any hurt, and soften any sorrow."